mknx/smarthome/plugins/sqlite/README.md

    * `max`: for the maximum value
    * `min`: for the minimum value
    * `sum`: for the value sum
+   * `on`: percentage (as float from 0.00 to 1.00) where the value has been greater than 0.

 For the timeframe you have to specify a start point and a optional end point.
 By default it ends 'now'.
 The time point could be specified with `<number><interval>`, where interval could be: